blogmywiki/piPlay/README.md

 # piPlay
 A simple Raspberry Pi audio playout system with GUI for radio or theatre.
 It runs from one Python 3 program on a vanilla Raspberry Pi running Raspbian and requires no other software or libraries to be installed.
+It could be useful for school, student or community radio.
+(If you have access to a Windows computer – XP or later – I would strongly recommend using [CoolPlay](http://www.suppertime.co.uk/blogmywiki/2015/04/coolplaymac/) instead).

 ![Screen shot of PiPlay in use](http://www.suppertime.co.uk/blogmywiki/wp-content/uploads/2018/04/Screen-Shot-2018-04-07-at-13.58.38.png)